Write your Exams In-Person @ BYC or NSC:

 You have the option to write the following exams:

-- Sail Canada Basic Cruising: 2-hour time limit
+- Sail Canada Basic Cruising: 2-hour time limit, closed book

-- Sail Canada Intermediate Cruising: 2-hour time limit
+- Sail Canada Intermediate Cruising: 2-hour time limit, closed book

 VHF Exams (Zoom):

-If you took a course with Advantage Boating and you live out of town, you have the option to write your test invigilated over Zoom.
-Zoom invigilated exams are only offered for certain exams and at certain times of the year.
+If you took a course with Advantage Boating and you live out of town, you have the option to write your Sail Canada exam with a local (to you) Sail Canada Instructor acting as your invigilator.

-FEE: Extra fees (please contact Advantage Boating for more details)
+FEE: Extra fees may apply, Contact Advantage Boating for more information.